jacksonopp/astro-joppdotdev/src/pages/blog/motion.md

 ---
 title: The Importance of Motion in User Experience Design
-summary: Motion is a crucial aspect of user experience design that can greatly enhance the user's experience.
-How motion can make the experience more engaging, intuitive, and memorable?
+summary: How motion can make the experience more engaging, intuitive, and memorable?
 heroSide: left
 date:
   published: 03/24/2023